Minnesota Court Records

 To obtain a search warrant in Minnesota, law enforcement officers must demonstrate to the issuing judge or magistrate that probable cause exists to believe that evidence of a crime is located at a specified place.
 This typically involves submitting an affidavit or statement outlining the facts and circumstances supporting the need for the search.
 The affidavit must provide sufficient details to establish probable cause, such as witness statements, physical evidence, or other credible information.

-Once a search warrant is authorized, law enforcement officers can enter and search the specified location for criminal evidence.
+Once a search warrant is authorized, law enforcement officers may enter and search the specified location for criminal evidence.
 However, they must adhere to certain rights and limitations to ensure the integrity of the search process.
 These include:

 - Specificity: Law enforcement officers are only authorized to search the designated area specified on the warrant.

-- Knock and Announce Requirement: Before entering a premises to execute a search warrant, officers are generally required to announce their presence and purpose unless exigent circumstances justify immediate entry.
+- Knock and Announce Requirement: Before entering premises to execute a search warrant, officers are generally required to announce their presence and purpose unless exigent circumstances justify immediate entry.

 - Receipt for Seized Items: Law enforcement officers must provide a receipt for any items seized during the execution of a search warrant, documenting the items taken and the reasons for their seizure.